 Women On Front Lines

-Dottie Webster, a sixty-three year old housewife from Arizona, smiles, “We treated them (the orphans) and opened their hearts and helped them relieve some of the fears and pains.
+Dottie Webster, a sixty-three-year-old housewife from Arizona, smiles, “We treated them (the orphans) and opened their hearts and helped them relieve some of the fears and pains.
 They know we care.”
-This sense of giving and receiving, even in the midst of some of humanities worst suffering, consistently runs through these women’s thoughts.
+This sense of giving and receiving, even in the midst of some of humanity’s worst suffering, consistently runs through these women’s thoughts.
 “I get a lot of satisfaction out of being able to give back,” smiles Caroline Sakai, a psychiatrist from Hawaii.
 “So many of the kids said before they felt so different and they didn’t have hope and now they feel like they have hope.”

 There are over a million orphans in Rwanda and countless agencies, both government and private, trying to ease the impact such numbers have on society, by providing food, clothing, shelter and education, but there are still thousands of children living on the streets or temporarily housed in government centers, only to be released back on their own after three to six months.